©2001 Nick Anthony Fiorenza, All Rights Reserved

 Pegasus, the magical horse with wings (and Chrysaor) sprang from the neck of Medusa.
 Perseus befriends Pegasus and learns to fly upon Pegasus, demonstrating his capacity to rise above the tormenting emotional fear-based world confident in his self-mastery.

-On his way back to Seriphos, Perseus stops in Ethiopia, the kingdom ruled by King Cepheus and Queen Cassiopeia where he learns of the Andromeda’s entrapment.
-In one version he flies over Cetus upon Pegasus, in another using his winged sandals.
-Either way he has the head of slain Medusa in his hand (Algol at cuspal Taurus), which he reveals to Cetus.
-Seeing Medusa’s head, Cetus turns to stone and shatters into the sea.
-He then frees Andromeda, returning her safely to the gracious appreciation of King Cepheus and Queen Cassiopeia.
-Perseus marries Princess Andromeda.
+On his way back to Seriphos, Perseus stops in Ethiopia, the kingdom ruled by King Cepheus and Queen Cassiopeia where he learns of Andromeda's entrapment.
+In one version Perseus flies over Cetus upon Pegasus, in another using his winged sandals.
+Either way he has the head of slain Medusa (Algol at cuspal Taurus), which he reveals to Cetus.
+Seeing Medusa's head, Cetus turns to stone and shatters into the sea.
+Perseus then frees Andromeda, returning her safely to the gracious appreciation of King Cepheus and Queen Cassiopeia.

-Perseus creates the city and rules a kingdom that bores the Persian world.
+Perseus marries Princess Andromeda and creates the city and rules a kingdom that bores the Persian world.
 He and Andromeda bore a family as well, two daughters and seven sons.
 Hercules was descendent of Perseus and Andromeda through one of their sons.
 (Robert Graves, et. al.)

 Queen Cassiopeia and King Cepheus, although rulers of the kingdom, are quite human with their own shortcomings, and they are subject to higher governing powers.

-Andromeda represents the exquisite beauty destined for human unfoldment, but which is held in bondage by the very judgment of that humanness.
-She also represents the bondage of the feminine.
-Andromeda has a destiny on Earth with her true soul partner Perseus, but finds herself desperately entrapped in both the emotional genetic confusions of her incarnate family and in the manipulations of more controling forces behind the scenes.
+Andromeda represents the exquisite beauty destined for human unfoldment, but which is held in bondage by the very judgment of that humanness and due to circumstances not of her own doing.
+She also represents the bondage and exploitation of the feminine.
+Andromeda has a destiny on Earth with her true soul partner Perseus, but finds herself desperately entrapped in both the psychic-emotional genetic confusions of her incarnate family and at the mercy of more controlling forces operating behind the scenes.

 Perseus represents the initiatory process itself--the way, the challenges to overcome and milestones to achieve in the human world to evolve into our destined unity.